opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 257    I turn to consider the importance of the DC.
 I was of the view that the DC verification was material.
 It was absurd for the plaintiffs and Knight Frank to try and downplay its importance for the hearing of the plaintiffs’ application to the court.

-258    In a situational update from the CSC dated 18 October 2017, which was provided with inputs from Knight Frank, the CSC had stated that the DC was one of the factors that had been taken into consideration to establish the reserve price.[\[note: 267\]](#Ftn_267) It was not disputed that the reserve price was important to the subsidiary proprietors as they would not be obliged to sell if a bid was below the reserve price.
+258    In a situational update from the CSC dated 18 October 2017, which was provided with inputs from Knight Frank, the CSC had stated that the DC was one of the factors that had been taken into consideration to establish the reserve price.[^267] It was not disputed that the reserve price was important to the subsidiary proprietors as they would not be obliged to sell if a bid was below the reserve price.

 259    While it might be likely that potential bidders would not place too much weight on the reserve price when deciding how much the Property was worth, this did not mean that the DC was irrelevant to them.
 On the contrary, they would still take into account the DC.
-Indeed, Knight Frank said as much when it sent a letter dated 8 December 2017 to alert the subsidiary proprietors of the high likelihood that DC rates would rise from 1 March 2018.[\[note: 268\]](#Ftn_268) Furthermore, the fact that Knight Frank had to act urgently to inform potential bidders that there was no DC payable proved that the DC was material information to such parties.
+Indeed, Knight Frank said as much when it sent a letter dated 8 December 2017 to alert the subsidiary proprietors of the high likelihood that DC rates would rise from 1 March 2018.[^268] Furthermore, the fact that Knight Frank had to act urgently to inform potential bidders that there was no DC payable proved that the DC was material information to such parties.

 260    In summary: